 I waited so patiently in the freezing clouds waiting for them to roll on by and I was rewarded, finally, with a glimpse of The Tear Lake.

-Reaching the summit was a relief and a little bit of a an anticlimax in terms of photography.
+Reaching the summit was a relief and a little bit of an anticlimax in terms of photography.
 I had visions of getting a panoramic that showed at least six lakes but the weather had different ideas.

 It was so cloudy that we couldn’t even have our photos taken on the board platform.
 So we started our descent and ate lunch at The Kidney.

-The hike down from hiking the Seven Rila Lakes
+Hiking Down The Seven Rila Lakes

 The hike down is always much easier than the hike up and this time we had a different path to look forward to.
 The scenery is just as beautiful regardless of which path you choose though.

-What I really liked about our hike guide was that he gave us freedom to roam.
+What I really liked about our hike guide was that he gave us the freedom to roam.
 I was able to deviate from the path and admire the view over the sides of the peaks we were straddling.
 The visibility was limited but the view remained spectacular.

 The return journey on the chair lift was just as fun as on the way up because visibility was even worse!
 It was all very exciting and the kids were shouting out ‘echo’ and making animal noises into the mist that clung around us lol.

-On our return to the mini bus we noticed a number of wooden stalls selling locally made jams & pickles, locally sourced honey and a massive boiling vat of water and freshly boiling corn on the cobs.
+On our return to the minibus we noticed a number of wooden stalls selling locally made jams & pickles, locally sourced honey and a massive boiling vat of water and freshly boiling corn on the cobs.
 Just what the kids were after and they tasted so sweet too!

 If you’re passing, we can recommend the jams and the corn.